swch/slate/source/includes/_rest.md

 expiration_month | string |
 expiration_year | string |
 name_on_card | string |
+nickname | string |
 created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on cardholder_id | number (fk) [cardholders](#cardholders) | ID of cardholder associated with this card. address_id | number (fk) [addresses](#addresses) | ID of address associated with this card. par | string | Unique Personal Account Reference number for this card, to be used for card lookup.
 Generated automatically from PAN, expiration date, and username if using the SDK. customer_key | string | Unique customer reference for this card.
-A randome numberr will be generated and returned if not provided
+A random number will be generated and returned if not provided

 NOTE: All foreign key parameters (fk) can be [hydrated](#hydration) and support [cascading delete](#cascading-delete).